achalddave/GTEA-Cleaned-Annotations/README.md

     <verb>\t+<time>\t+<time>\t+<verb>(<noun>, <noun>, ...)
 ````

-Note that a `,` may be replaced by a `, `.
+Note that a single space may follow any commas.
 This may be fixed later.